 Yes, as long as you take a low to moderate amount and not a high dose that causes loose stools repeatedly.

-Ideally you want to maintain healthy digestion and normal bowel function by drinking plenty of water and fluids and by eating a diet that includes enough fiber and magnesium-rich foods — such as dark leafy greens, beans, avocado and bananas.
+Ideally you want to maintain healthy digestion and normal bowel function by drinking plenty of water and fluids and by eating a diet that includes enough fiber and foods high in magnesium — such as dark leafy greens, beans, avocado and bananas.
 Exercising, sleeping enough, managing stress, and avoiding too much caffeine and alcohol are also important for staying “regular” and reducing reliance on laxatives.

 Is magnesium citrate not working for you?